Have you considered an internship with Florida Fish and Wildlife Conservation Commission's Bear Management Program?

 The Bear Management Program is responsible for the conservation and management of the Florida black bear.
 An important component of our efforts is preventing and minimizing conflicts between bears and people through a variety of public outreach and education strategies.

-Unpaid opportunities are generally available during Spring, Summer and Fall semesters in Tallahassee and Eustis.
+Unpaid, office-based opportunities are available during Spring and Fall semesters in Tallahassee.
 The month long Application Period begins 8 weeks prior to the start of the upcoming semester.
 Course credit (3 to 6 hours) is available for eligible students.
 Graduate students and upperclassmen of all majors are encouraged to apply.
 A minimum 3.0 GPA is required.

 For more information, contact the Bear Management Program at BearManagement@MyFWC.com